• States

 ZooLights at the Lincoln Park Zoo is one of the more affordable Christmas light displays in Chicago with free nights available.

 The millions of lights are sure to dazzle the old and young alike.
-There is an 18-foot holiday tree, Enchanted Forest, and Light Maze.
+There is an 18-foot holiday tree, an Enchanted Forest, and a light maze.

 At Snowy’s Spirits & S’more, you can find festive cocktails and yummy treats.
 The kids will have fun roasting s’mores.